melaniebrgr/learning-computer-science/04-rust/02-ownership.md

 Each value in Rust has an owner.
 There can only be one owner at a time.
 When the owner goes out of scope, the value will be dropped.
-A scope is the range within a program for which an item is valid
+A scope is the range within a program for which a value is valid

-In Rust, when an argument is passed to a function and it's not explicitly returned, you can't use the original variable anymore, this is called "moving" a variable.
-To use the data that was moved to a function either
-1. Make another, separate version of the data.
-2. Make the function borrow its argument instead of taking ownership of it, and then copy the data within the function in order to return an owned.

 ## Stack vs. heap